varnish/Varnish-Book/varnish_book.rst

    .. shared memory

-   The shared memory log (SHMLOG) allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
+   The Varnish Shared memory Log (VSL) allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
    This design and other mechanisms decrease lock-contention in the heavily threaded environment of Varnish.

    ..
 TODO for the author: Move to fast track